 The digital shelf is the online environment where customers interact with your brands and products.
 This includes all digital touchpoints, such as product listings on reseller sites, search engines, social channels, and your own brand website.
 At these touchpoints, customers discover, learn about, compare, and purchase your products, or take their interest offline to a retail outlet.
 Whatever they do, it’s informed by the information they have acquired on the digital shelf.

-Unlike more traditional retail, there is typically no linear buying journey on the digital shelf.
+Unlike more traditional retail outlets or showrooms, there is typically no linear buying journey on the digital shelf.
 Customers can encounter your products at any one of these digital touchpoints.
 This can make it challenging to build a coherent customer experience, as you have no control over how, where, or why a customer interacts with your products.
 This means it’s essential that every product listing is optimized, accurate, and ready to tell a product story that matters.

 Similar to traditional brick-and-mortar stores, competition for space on the digital shelf is fierce – and it’s only getting more competitive.
 To be the best, you need to consider how your products appear on search results pages (SERPs), online marketplaces, and anywhere else potential customers might find your products.
 Only by doing this will you be able to maximize conversions across your touchpoints.

 To create a winning strategy for your digital shelf, there are two main components you need to consider for your product content: syndication and evaluation.

 When selling online, product information is your greatest asset.
 Without a physical store to experience products, it is this information that customers need to make an informed purchase.
 In order to win on the digital shelf, it’s essential you create rich, engaging product detail pages (PDPs) across all your customer touchpoints.
 Not only should this include all the specifications, multimedia assets, and other product content, but also meet all requirements of the host channel, whether a reseller or a marketplace.